 Longhand notetaking out-performed typed notetaking even when the students were given the opportunity to study their notes for a week before being tested.
 What’s even more interesting is that the digital notetakers took more notes than those who wrote their notes, but did not perform as well as the scribblers.

 This study indicates that the physical act of handwriting helps with memory and conceptual understanding.
 And the best part?
-You can leverage this brain hack with the humble whiteboard.
+You can leverage this brain hack with the humble glass board for teaching.

 Glass whiteboards invite conceptual learning, not just through visualising data, but also through the physicality of writing on them.